 The safety of the vehicle will depend greatly on what’s causing your exhaust leak.
 As already stated, exhaust fumes can be harmful if you’re exposed to them for a prolonged period of time.

 Exhaust fumes are very hot, and sometimes the fuel in the exhaust pipe gets ignited.
 If you are unlucky and have the exhaust leak at an unappreciated place, it can cause your car to catch fire.

 If you’re not sure, have your exhaust inspected by a professional, as this can usually be carried out either free of charge or at very little cost.

 Exhaust Leak Repair Cost

-The average cost of repairing an exhaust leak is usually between 100$ to 800$, heavily depending on where the exhaust leak is.
+The average exhaust leak repair cost is usually between $100 and $800, heavily depending on where the exhaust leak is.